 We estimate the fair value of stock options using the Black-Scholes OPM, which requires the use of subjective assumptions, including the expected term of the option, the current price of the underlying stock, the expected stock price volatility, expected dividend yield and the risk-free interest rate for the expected term of the option.
 The expected term represents the period of time the stock options are expected to be outstanding.
-Due to the lack of sufficient historical exercise data to provide a reasonable basis upon which to otherwise estimate the expected term of the stock options, we use the simplified method to estimate the expected term for our stock options.
-Under the simplified method, the expected term of an option is presumed to be the mid-point between the vesting date and the end of the contractual term.
+Due to the lack of sufficient historical exercise data to provide a reasonable basis upon which to otherwise estimate the expected term of the stock options, we use the simplified method to estimate the expected term of an option is presumed to be the mid-point between the vesting date and the end of the contractual term.
 Expected volatility is based on historical volatilities for publicly traded stock of comparable companies over the estimated expected term of the stock options.
 We assume no dividend yield because dividends are not expected to be paid in the near future, which is consistent with our history of not paying dividends.